Minister Faust: Stage writing and sketch comedy

 Azania's stage writing career began at 17 when he wrote the science fiction play The Undiscovered Country for Montreal's Creations Etc. His play The Wonderful World of Wangari is about the Kenyan Nobel Peace laureate Dr. Wangari Maathi.
 Azania also has written sketches for local television shows, the 11:02 Show and Gordon’s Big Bald Head.

 Print journalism

 Azania's short stories and poems appear in a multitude of collections, and his articles have been included in numerous publications such as i09, and Adventure Rocketship: Let's all Go To the Science Fiction Disco.

 Radio and television

 Africentric radio

 Azania founded Africentric Radio in 1991, and continued with it until 2012.
 It was also called The Terrodome: Black Radio In the Hour Of Chaos and later The Terrordome: The Afrika All World News Service.
 During its time on the air, Africentric Radio featured many prominent political and artistic figures, including Americans Noam Chomsky and Ice-T.

 HelpTV

 During the years 2007-2008, Azania was the host and associate producer for HelpTV, a Canadian national daily program.

 Book TV's 3 Day Novel Contest

 Azania was the celebrity Judge on Book TV's 3 Day Novel Contest for two seasons.

+Politics

+Azania was a candidate in the 2004 Canadian federal election, representing the New Democratic Party in Edmonton Strathcona.
+He placed third, but increased the NDP's support in the riding by over 3,000 votes.